Skip to content

 The Core bet that pays for the engagement: tax-return prep copilot.

-One Core bet is worth a full section because it's already shipping in shadow.
-Naming it, sanctioning it, and tooling it correctly is the cleanest first move the firm can make.
-It's also the strongest story to tell the board: not "we're piloting AI," but "we're sanctioning what our senior associates already do, and tying it to the firm's risk posture."
+One Core bet earns a full section because it's already shipping in shadow.
+Naming, sanctioning, and tooling it is the cleanest first move.
+Best board story too: not "we're piloting AI," but "we're sanctioning what our senior associates already do, tied to the firm's risk posture."

 Shadow usage, real value, real risk

-Two senior associates ran roughly 40 returns through a personal ChatGPT account last busy season.
-The output caught three anomalies the reviewer would have missed and saved an estimated 6 hours per return on first-draft memo writing.
-The data exposure is real.
-The IT Director's security memo names this exact scenario.
+Two senior associates ran ~40 returns through personal ChatGPT last busy season.
+Output caught three anomalies the reviewer would have missed and saved an estimated 6 hours per return on first-draft memos.
+Data exposure is real.
+The IT Director's security memo names this scenario.

 Sanction it, tool it, name an owner

 Stand up a sanctioned tooling path with client-data controls.
-Name a Tax Partner as the production owner.
-Build the prompt library and eval set on the 40 returns already run, plus a stratified sample from the firm's prior-year archive.
-Train the senior associate cohort in week one of next busy season.
+Name a Tax Partner as production owner.
+Build the prompt library and eval set on the 40 returns already run, plus a stratified sample from prior-year archive.
+Train the senior associate cohort week one of next busy season.

 Senior-associate hours back to advisory

-If the copilot captures even 8% of senior-associate hours across the tax line and the firm reallocates those hours to advisory work at advisory billing rates, the Core bets pay for themselves inside 6 months.
-That is the number the Managing Partner takes to the board.
+If the copilot captures even 8% of senior-associate hours across tax and the firm reallocates those hours to advisory at advisory billing rates, Core bets pay for themselves inside 6 months.
+That's the number the Managing Partner takes to the board.

 Four candidate bets to retire, defer, or rebuild differently.

 The kill list usually saves more than the engagement costs.
-Aldrich & Steele's calls below recover partner attention, retire one vendor conversation, and refuse one bet that would have been visible but not Director-altitude.
+Aldrich & Steele's calls recover partner attention, retire one vendor conversation, refuse one visible-but-not-Director-altitude bet.

 Generic chatbot on the firm website

-Surfaced by the marketing director as the obvious starting point.
-Rationale: not Director-altitude.
+Surfaced by marketing as the obvious starting point.
+Not Director-altitude.
 Doesn't compound.
-Doesn't touch the work that produces firm revenue.
+Doesn't touch revenue work.
 Partner attention is the scarce resource.
-Spend it on Core bets that move senior-associate hours, not on a widget that answers "what are your hours."
+Spend it on Core bets that move senior-associate hours, not a widget that answers "what are your hours."

 ChatGPT Enterprise as the AI strategy

-A line item the IT Director had been pricing as a defensible answer to the board.
-Rationale: a license is not an allocation.
+A line item the IT Director was pricing as a board answer.
+A license isn't an allocation.
 Buying seats without naming the workflows they apply to is the accounting-firm version of pilot purgatory.
-Defer the seat purchase until the Core bets have named tooling.
+Defer the seat purchase until Core bets have named tooling.

 Client advisory-fit scoring

-A real Adjacent bet, but the advisory practice has six FTEs and a 14-month backlog already.
-Rationale: scoring the pipeline before the practice can serve the pipeline creates exec frustration, not revenue.
-Park on the Adjacent roster with a quarterly review tied to advisory-practice hiring.
+A real Adjacent bet, but advisory has six FTEs and a 14-month backlog already.
+Scoring pipeline before the practice can serve pipeline creates exec frustration, not revenue.
+Park on the Adjacent roster with a quarterly review tied to advisory hiring.

 Audit-workpaper assistant scope

-The vendor demos position the tool as an audit replacement.
-Rationale: that framing will not survive peer review and will not get partner buy-in.
-Rebuild the pilot scope as a workpaper-prep assistant the manager uses, not an audit conclusion the AI generates.
+Vendor demos position it as audit replacement.
+That framing won't survive peer review or get partner buy-in.
+Rebuild as a workpaper-prep assistant the manager uses, not an audit conclusion the AI generates.
 Partner remains the signer.
-This is the Anthropic manager-IC principle applied to the audit line: agent handles the prep, human owns the judgment.
+Anthropic manager-IC principle applied: agent does prep, human owns judgment.

 What the Managing Partner says in the next board meeting.

-The artifact ships with the language the Managing Partner can quote, not just charts the board has to interpret.
-Below: the paragraph Aldrich & Steele's Managing Partner drops into the next board read-out.
-It neutralizes the "where is our AI strategy" question without overpromising, and it ties the allocation to a number the board can hold the firm to.
+The artifact ships with language the Managing Partner can quote, not charts the board has to interpret.
+The paragraph Aldrich & Steele's Managing Partner drops into the next board read-out.
+Neutralizes "where is our AI strategy" without overpromising, ties the allocation to a number the board can hold the firm to.

 Board-defense paragraph